Philippines national baseball team: 2000s

-The Philippines participated at the 2003 Asian Baseball Championship which also served as an Olympic qualifier.
-However it finished fifth.
-The national team achieved better results at the 2005 Southeast Asian Games, winning the gold medal for the baseball event beating Thailand 11-1 in the final.
+The Philippines participated in the 2003 Asian Baseball Championship, which also served as a qualifier for the 2004 Summer Olympics, placing fifth.
+The national team won the inaugural baseball tournament at the 2005 SEA Games at home.

-In November 2006, the Philippines participated at the Intercontinental Cup were they didn't manage to win a match in 9 games with their best stint being the 5–1 defeat against South Korea in the seventh place game.
-At the 2006 Asian Games the Philippines did not performed significantly better than at the Intercontinental Cup in terms of standings, finishing last in a competition of six teams.
-The results of the national team were closer scoring nine runs in five contests.
+In November 2006, the Philippines competed in the Intercontinental Cup but failed to win a match in nine games; their best result was a 5–1 loss against South Korea in the seventh-place game.
+At the 2006 Asian Games, the team finished last in a field of six, though they performed competitively, scoring nine runs over five contests.

-At the 2007 Asian Baseball Championships preliminary round, the Philippines did not lose a single match winning 2–0 against Pakistan and 4–1 against Hong Kong before drawing with Thailand.
-Before resuming play at the final round of the Asian Baseball Championship, the Philippines went on to defend their title at the 2007 Southeast Asian Games but suffered a close 5-4 defeat to Thailand who emerged as champions.
-At the Asian Baseball Championship finals the Philippines did not win a game against the "Big Three" which composes of Japan, South Korea and Chinese Taipei.
+During the preliminary round of the 2007 Asian Baseball Championship, the Philippines remained undefeated, securing wins against Pakistan (2–0) and Hong Kong (4–1) before drawing with Thailand.
+Before the final round of the Asian Championship resumed, the Philippines attempted to defend their title at the 2007 SEA Games but suffered a close 5–4 defeat to Thailand, who emerged as champions.
+In the Asian Baseball Championship final round, the Philippines went winless against the "Big Three" Asian teams: Japan, South Korea, and Chinese Taipei.

-Due to the performance of the national team at the 2007 edition of the Asian Baseball Championship, they automatically qualified for the "A" round of the tournament facing Japan, Thailand and Indonesia in their group with the Philippines winning over the latter two teams.
+Based on their performance at the 2007 Asian Baseball Championship, the team qualified for the "A" round of the subsequent tournament, where they faced Japan, Thailand, and Indonesia.